makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 **`IList<TSource>> ExecuteUpdateGetRowsAsync<TSource>(this IQueryable<TSource> source, Action<SetPropertyBuilder<TSource>> setPropertyAction)`**
 **`Task<IList<TSource>> ExecuteUpdateGetRowsAsync<TSource>(this IQueryable<TSource> source, Action<SetPropertyBuilder<TSource>> setPropertyAction, CancellationToken cancellationToken = default)`**

-Updates all database rows for the entity instances which match the LINQ query from the database.
+Updates all database rows for the entity instances which match the LINQ query.
 SetPropertyAction is a method (not an expression) which is used to specify which properties to update.
-SetPropertyAction can contain code to decide which fields must be updated (such as if statements etc.).
+SetPropertyAction can contain code and logic to decide which fields must be updated (such as if statements etc.).
 Like ExecuteMethodGetCount in EntityFramework, the second argument of SetProperty can either a value or an expression.
 ExecuteUpdateGetCount methods return the number of rows altered.
 ExecuteUpdateGetRows methods return the actual rows altered.

 **Example**